negray03/PHY-381C-Final-Project-Onset-of-Traffic/README.md

 1. Creating the project READme (not this one the real one)

-2. Implementing the basic level of code (1 lane of traffic) Natalie
+2. Implementing the basic level of code (1 lane of traffic):
+Natalie
 3. Implementing the multiple lanes